-The western plateau is ripped by the wild gorge of Aradena, which exits in the beach of Marmara or Dialiskari.
-On the other side of the canyon, the smaller plateau of Aradena is formed, which can be accessed today via an iron bridge crossing the gorge.
-The bridge is used for bungee jumping, as its height is the second higher in Europe after the Verzasca dam in Switzerland.
+The west part of the plateau is bounded by the wild gorge of Aradena, which ends on the amazing beach Marmara.
+On the other side of the canyon, the smaller plateau of Aradena is formed, which can be accessed today via a modern iron bridge crossing the gorge.
+This bridge is used for bungee jumping, its height when first operated was the second higher in Europe after the Verzasca dam in Switzerland.

 In the position of the current village was built the ancient town of Anopolis, port of which was Katopoli or Phoenix, currently located at Loutro.
 Anopolis was an independent town and had its own currency.
 During the Byzantine period it was still well developed, which is indicated by the many churches of the area.
 Later, during the Ottoman Era, Anopolis and the entire province of Sfakia, due to the intense mountainous terrain, was never actually inhabited by the Ottomans.
 Therefore, Sfakia gave birth to many Cretan rebels, most of them have experienced the cruelty of the conquerors.
 The most famous hero of Anopolis was Daskalogiannis (Ioannis Vlachos).
 Daskaloyannis, renowned throughout the island, made a major attempt for freeing Crete in 1770, but the Turks suppressed his Revolution and he was skinned alive!